-- ALWAYS make sure eccentric drive shaft is properly aligned. - Make sure eccentric weights are installed correctly.
-Reference Figure 35 for correct orientation. - If eccentric weights are mismatched screed will not vibrate properly. - DO NOT overspeed, engine speed must not exceed 3600 RPM. - NEVER let concrete build on front blade.
-This condition causes the screed to be stressed and make turning of the winch handles difficult. - DO NOT over vibrate concrete. - Turn winch handles simultaneously to keep screed even.
+- ALWAYS make sure the eccentric drive shaft is properly aligned. - Make sure eccentric weights are installed correctly.
+Reference Figure 34 for correct orientation. - If eccentric weights are mismatched the screed will not vibrate properly. - DO NOT overspeed.
+Engine speed must not exceed 3,600 rpm. - NEVER let concrete build up on the front blade.
+This condition causes the screed to be stressed and makes turning of the winch handles difficult. - DO NOT over-vibrate concrete. - Turn the winch handles simultaneously to keep the screed even.

 The illustrations referenced in this section describe how to assemble the vibratory screed.
-Listed below are the various assemblies that will have to be assembled.
-End Handle Section
+Listed below are the various assembles that will have to be assembled.

+- End Handle Section

 - ■ Engine Section

 - Truss Frame Section

 - Hand Winch Section